 Through our research, we at FLYDESK have identified our two favorite virtual banks and global payment partners – TransferWise and CurrenXie due to their ease of use, their competitive collection, conversion and payout rates.
 However, as TransferWise does not operate for inbound payments in Hong Kong yet, we do recommend CurrenXie for that aspect.
 Both companies have shown great support and the personal relationship they offer can make a difference in understanding how this complex market works.
 CurrenXie will be very competitive for large foreign exchange transfers when TransferWise will be better for local and smaller global amount payouts.
 Both TransferWise & CurrenXie have a mobile App to manage your accounts on the go.

-Contact us at FLYDESK if you would like more information about global virtual banking and if you need help in managing your remote organization.
+Contact us at FLYDESK if you would like more information about remote organization.